Sshanu/ml_HR/README.md.txt

 	git remote
 Saving changes:
 	git add <file>
 	git add -A             //For saving the whole the directory Commiting File:
 	git commit
 For checking status:
 	git status
+For checking history of commits:
+	git log
+	git log -n <limit>     // For displaying only limit commits For checking different branches:
+	git checkout <branch name>